SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Self-supervised Pre-training SEDT

 For each patch, there are three subtasks for SP-SEDT to complete, including classification, localization and feature reconstruction.
-For SP-SEDT, a candidate patch is classified into two categories (patch or background).
-The localization is to predict temporal boundaries.
+For classification, a candidate patch is classified as ``patch'' ($c_i=1$) or ``background'' ($c_i=0$).
+The localization subtask aims to predict temporal boundaries.
 As for feature reconstruction, it is introduced to balance classification and localization during pre-training.
-We hope the event representation $\hat{p}$ from the decoder can contains as much category information as the patch feature $p$ extracted by the backbone from the spectrogram.
+We hope the event representation $\hat{p}$ from the decoder can contain as much category information as the patch feature $p$ extracted by the backbone from the spectrogram.
 Hence, the feature reconstruction loss is formulated as the mean squared error between the L2 normalized $p$ and $\hat{p}_{\hat{\sigma}(i)}$, where $\hat{\sigma}(i)$ is obtained by bipartite match:

-The loss function of classification, localization and feature reconstruction are linearly combined to jointly optimize SP-SEDT:
+The loss function of classification, localization and feature reconstruction are linearly combined to jointly optimize SP-SEDT, where localization and reconstruction loss will only be computed for predictions labeled as ``patch'' ($c_{i}=1$):